Ivan-codes99/Ivan-codes99/README.md

 ---

 ## 🛠️ Tech Stack
+I'm an engineer first — not defined by a specific language or framework, but by a mindset of problem-solving, adaptability, and delivering value.

+These are technologies I’ve worked with recently, but I’m always open to learning new ones when the challenge calls for it:

 **Languages:** Java, C++, Python, JavaScript, TypeScript, SQL, HTML/CSS
 **Frameworks & Tools:** React, Next.js, Redux, Tailwind CSS, Node.js, Express, PostgreSQL, MongoDB, Docker, Git, Swagger, Supabase, GitHub Actions